ocurrent/current-bench/HACKING.md

 Testing the OCaml Benchmarks project can be tricky because it operates as GitHub App in production.
 For local testing convenience the development environment includes a "shadow" git repository that can be used to trigger benchmark jobs.

-The repository content is located at `./local-test-repo` and it is initialized automatically when starting the development environment.
-Note that for the purposes of the parent repository `./local-test-repo` is not a git repository (or git submodule) because `./local-test-repo/.git` is in the `.gitignore`.
+The repository content is located at `./local-repos/test` and it is initialized automatically when starting the development environment.
+Note that for the purposes of the parent repository, `./local-repos/test` repository is not a git repository (or git submodule) because `./local-repos/test/.git` is in the `.gitignore`.
 This is intentional and allows to test the pipeline with an actual git repository during development.

-You can make changes to the `Makefile` in `./local-test-repo`, add new test cases, etc. When new changes are committed, the running pipeline will automatically detect this and start a new build and run jobs.
+You can make changes to the `Makefile` in `./local-repos/test`, add new test cases, etc. When new changes are committed, the running pipeline will automatically detect this and start a new build and run jobs.

 > Make sure that the development environment is running before changing the test repo.

 ```
-$ cd `./local-test-repo`
+$ cd `./local-repos/test`
 $ $EDITOR Makefile
 $ git commit -am "Modified the benchmarks"
 ```